 no guarantee that they will be present.
 The Inula has around a 70% success

 record of finding these sharks.
 Trips during the peak sandtiger season can be

-Big Fish Expeditions.
+arranged through Big Fish Expeditions.

 Smalltooth sandtiger sharks are also occasionally seen during the summer in

 relatively shallow water at El Hierro in the Canary Islands.
 Sightings at this

 The third location where these sharks are encountered is off the coast of

 Lebanon at a dive site named Shark Point.
 Divers interested in this dive should

 contact dive shops in Beirut for further information.

 In 2010 two lucky divers were approached by a smalltooth sandtiger in a kelp